ahibrahim-ai/women-in-data-job-board/README.md

 ## Skills Demonstrated
 This project is a significant step towards a goal of becoming a data scientist.
 The skills and experiences gained here are directly applicable to the field of data science, including:
-- **Data Analysis**: Strengthened ability to handle, analyze, and present data effectively.
+- **Data Analysis**: Strengthened ability to handle, analyse, and present data effectively.
 - **Programming**: Improved programming skills, particularly in languages essential for data science such as Python.
-- **User Experience**: Gained a deeper understanding of user-centric design, crucial for presenting data insights and visualizations.
+- **User Experience**: Gained a deeper understanding of user-centric design, crucial for presenting data insights and visualisations.
 - **Continuous Learning**: Demonstrated a commitment to continuous learning and improvement, vital in the ever-evolving field of data science.

 ### Alignment with Professional Goals